 Numbers are undeniably important when it comes to interacting with other people, from telling someone how old you are, to finding out how much something in a store costs, to maybe even exchanging numbers with that cute Frenchie you’ve been chatting with.

-Numbers in French aren’t quite as easy as they are in English; at a certain level, they actually require you to do a little math.
+French numbers aren’t quite as straightforward as numbers in English; at a certain level, they actually require you to do a little math.

 But like any other kind of vocabulary, once you’ve memorized and practiced them, they will get easier.
 I promise.